worldwise001/worldwise001.github.com/index.md

 ### work stuff

 I wear, or have worn, a number of hats.
-My title is Security Engineer, but I frequently jump into devops or devsecops or secops or SRE problems.
-Outside of writing software day to day, my responsibilities also include designing software systems, evaluating security systems and processes, mentoring and advising engineers, and interviewing/screening possible candidates.
+My current title is Engineering Manager, but in the past I've jumped into software engineering, security/secops, and devops/SRE problems.
+I no longer write software day to day; previously my responsibilities included designing software systems and evaluating security systems and processes, and I still on occasion pull on that skillset.
+In general I provide roadmap leadership/guidance, grow careers, mentor and advise engineers, and interview/screen possible candidates on a variety of axes including programming, security, privacy, leadership, and communication skillsets.

 I am fairly flexible on the tech stack, having experience in the following:
 - writing/modifying Linux drivers
 - writing operating system core software
 - writing highly reliable backend services
 - machine learning research
 - scaling data pipelines
 - web/frontend development
-- some minor exploits
+- some minor exploits (including participating in CTFs)
 - administering Linux servers/systems
 - administering PKIs

+I also love conferences and meetups:
+- I have experience organizing 100-150-person LAN party events (including handling sponsors and marketing)
+- I have experience recruiting, managing, and supervising 200-300 volunteers at 2200+-participant security cons (BSidesSF).
+- I'm a reasonably accomplished technical speaker (including Grace Hopper and USENIX Enigma)
+- I frequently am in the role of MC/organizer of small events (company-internal meetups)
+- No one yet has asked me to keynote or MC larger meetups ;)

 My research focus in a past life has been on privacy problems relating to big data, namely things like: stylometry and profile-linking problems.
 I am currently interested in data tracing and protection problems; specifically interested in user credential propagation, and scalable access control techniques on a per-field level as opposed to per-table, per-operation, or per-database level.
 I am also interested in scalable data identification and redaction techniques, which I find akin on the same difficult as spam identification problems.